What is Content Automation in Pharma and Why is it Important?

 - Cross-references send reviewers away with no obvious path back to where they started

-Types Of Content Reuse
+Types of Pharma Content Reuse

 The most common types of content reuse are: